-- A. Medically Necessary; and - B. Not in excess of the Allowed Amount (for services from a Non-PPO Provider) or the Contract

-Rate (for services from a PPO Provider); and

-- C. Not excluded from coverage (as provided in the "Excluded Services and Limitations" Chapter of this booklet); and - D. Not in excess of a benefit maximum (as shown in the Schedule of Medical Benefits for the Indemnity Medical Plan); and - E. For the diagnosis or treatment of an Injury or Illness (except when specifically covered under the Plan, such as Preventive Care Services); and - F. Provided or ordered by a Physician or other Health Care Provider practicing within the scope of their license; and - G. Incurred while the Participant has coverage under the Fund.
+- A. Medically Necessary; and - B. Not in excess of the Allowed Amount (for services from a Non-PPO Provider) or the Contract Rate (for services from a PPO Provider); and - C. Not excluded from coverage (as provided in the "Excluded Services and Limitations" Chapter of this booklet); and - D. Not in excess of a benefit maximum (as shown in the Schedule of Medical Benefits for the Indemnity Medical Plan); and - E. For the diagnosis or treatment of an Injury or Illness (except when specifically covered under the Plan, such as Preventive Care Services); and - F. Provided or ordered by a Physician or other Health Care Provider practicing within the scope of their license; and - G. Incurred while the Participant has coverage under the Fund.

-Generally, the Fund does not reimburse all of your Covered Expenses.
-Usually, you will have to satisfy a Deductible and pay Copayments and/or Coinsurance toward your Covered Expenses.
+The Plan does not always reimburse all of your Covered Expenses.
+You may have to pay Copayments and/or Coinsurance toward your Covered Expenses, and if you use Non-PPO Providers, you may have to satisfy the annual Deductible.